Please fill in our form and one of our experts will get back to you. Alternatively, call our 24 hour number on: 0113 245 8549

 - John (name changed to protect confidentiality)

-Philip Goldberg and Sahida Patel of Minton Morrill’s Court of Protection team have recently been appointed as John’s Professional Deputies.
+Sahida Patel of Minton Morrill’s Court of Protection team has recently been appointed as John’s Professional Deputy.
 John received damages for personal injury arising out of a fall in hospital and he now resides in a nursing home.

 John’s physical condition is complex and he has a range of cognitive difficulties including memory, attention, drive, motivation and positivity.
-The Deputies currently have in place neuropsychology to try and reduce aggression levels and physiotherapy to maintain current health.
-The Professional Deputies are also considering additional therapies such as the opportunity for speech therapy to prevent any further regression of speech.
+The Deputy currently has in place neuropsychology to try and reduce aggression levels and physiotherapy to maintain current health.
+The Professional Deputy is also considering additional therapies such as the opportunity for speech therapy to prevent any further regression of speech.

 The action plan is to work in partnership with other professionals to develop a support plan for John as well as developing levels of independence.
-Philip and Sahida have already formed good relationships with all involved, including John’s parents and the case manager.
-Philip and Sahida will continue to manage John’s damages and decide as Professional Deputies what further means can be put in place to ensure that John receives the best quality of life.
+Sahida has already formed good relationships with all involved, including John’s parents and the case manager.
+Sahida will continue to manage John’s damages and decide as Professional Deputy what further means can be put in place to ensure that John receives the best quality of life.

 Who can be appointed as a Deputy?